Policies, Rules, and Procedures

 - Students should have no F’s, no more than one U. Students should have no more than one N during each term of the current school year prior to elections.
 Incompletes are considered failures until made up.

 - Determination of eligibility shall be made no later than the fifth school day following the last day of the grading period.
 Academic or citizenship grade changes after that time cannot restore lost eligibility.

 - If, at any time during a given term, a student receives an F, U, more than one N, and/or their GPA falls below 3.0, that student will be placed on probation or will be subject to removal from office, pending a hearing by the Standards Committee.

-- Students will not be able to participate in school events if they have excessive discipline points (50).
-Excessive discipline points may also result in a referral to the Standards Committee.
+- Excessive discipline points may also result in a referral to the Standards Committee.

 The Davis School District does not promote or encourage participation by 9th grade students in athletic programs at the high school level.
-However, 9th grade student athletes may try out for and participate at the high school level by agreeing to comply with the following policies.
-See section 5S-201 on the Davis School District’s policy manual.
+However, 9th grade student athletes may try out for and participate at the high school level by agreeing to comply with section 5S-201 on the Davis School District’s policy manual.

 A “gang” as defined in this policy means any organization, association, or group of three or more individuals which has a unique name or identifiable signs, symbol, or marks, and whose members individually or collectively engage in criminal or violent behavior to persons or property, or who create an unreasonable and substantial disruption of a class, activity, program, or other function of a school.